ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation-tool.md

 ## Drawing Tool

-This tutorial, will walk you through using the `Drawing Tool` to create project areas and how to generate automated reports.
+This tutorial will walk you through using the `Drawing Tool` to create project areas and how to generate automated reports.

 **Accessing the Drawing Tool:** Click on the 1️⃣ `Drawing project area` button, in the QGIS interface.
-Ensure you have fill the required fields.
-If the any field is missing, you will see an error message.
+Ensure you have filled in the required fields.
+If field is missing, you will see an error message.

 ![Draw project](./img/gea-reforestation-tool-8.png)

-- For eg. if you miss entering the site reference the error will show on the top.
+- For example, if you forget to enter the site reference, an error will be displayed at the top.

     ![Error](./img/gea-reforestation-tool-9.png)